jtriley-eth/ERC-6909/README.md

 addition, the single operator permission scheme grants unlimited allowance on every token ID in the contract.

+## Rationale

+### Granular Approvals

+While the "operator model" from ERC-1155 allows an account to set another account as an operator, giving full permissions to transfer any amount of any token id on behalf of the owner, this may not always be the desired permission scheme.
+The "allowance model" from ERC-20 allows an account to set an explicit amount of the token that another account can spend on the owner's behalf.
+This standard requires both be implemented, with the only modification being to the "allowance model" where the token id must be specified as well.
+This allows an account to grant specific approvals to specific token ids, infinite approvals to specific token ids, or infinite approvals to all token ids.
+If an account is set as an operator, the allowance SHOULD NOT be decreased when tokens are transferred on behalf of the owner.

+### Removal of Batching

+While batching operations is useful, its place should not be in the standard itself, but rather on a case-by-case basis.
+This allows for different tradeoffs to be made in terms of calldata layout, which may be especially useful for specific applications such as rollups that commit calldata to global storage.

+### Removal of Required Callbacks

+Callbacks MAY be used within a multi-token compliant contract, but it is not required.
+This allows for more gas efficient methods by reducing external calls and additional checks.

+### Removal of `safe*` Naming

+The `safeTransfer` and `safeTransferFrom` naming conventions are misleading, especially in the context of ERC-1155 and ERC-721, as they require external calls to receiver accounts with code, passing the execution flow to an arbitrary contract, provided the receiver contract returns a specific value.
+The combination of removing mandatory callbacks and removing the word "safe" from all method names improves the safety of the control flow by default.

 ## Specification

 ### Definitions